toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 I  had bootstrapped my project with SvelteKit and Vite, [per Svelte's recommendation](https://kit.svelte.dev/docs/introduction#introduction-before-we-begin), but even within Svelte's recommended dev environment, getting to the "Hello World" phase was a challenge.
 Only after writing three separate config files, downloading a half-dozen helper libraries, and scrapping the project entirely to restart from scratch did I manage to get the app to compile from my preferred languages into something viewable in the browser.

-In addition to wrestling with TypeScript and SCSS, I also had loads of trouble with erroneous errors popping up in Visual Studio Code, even when using [Svelte's VS Code extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
-Though I eventually succeeded in getting my code to compile, I never did get rid of the syntax errors in VS Code.
+In addition to wrestling with TypeScript and SCSS, I also had trouble with erroneous errors popping up in Visual Studio Code, even when using [Svelte's VS Code extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
+Though I eventually succeeded in getting my code to compile, I never did get rid of the syntax errors in VS Code, which simply could not comprehend TypeScript and HTML existing in the same file.

+Similar tooling issues plagued the early years of React and Vue development, so there's reason to believe Svelte's tooling will come around, but until then it may be rough going.